 Defects in the metabolic apparatus can predispose RBCs to oxidative damage.
 One of the most common causes worldwide is glucose-6-phosphate dehydrogenase deficiency (G6PD deficiency).
-This is an X-linked recessive disorder, which may leads to episodes of haeomolysis in the presence of oxidative stressors.
+This is an X-linked recessive disorder, which may lead to episodes of haemolysis in the presence of oxidative stressors.

 Normally, G6PD is important for the generation of NADPH, which is a reducing agent that helps to scavenge oxidative metabolites that may otherwise damage the RBC.

-The disease has a high prevalence in patients of African, Asian and Mediterranean decent, but usually no treatment is required apart from the avoidance of oxidative stressors (e.g. fava beans, types of henna and numerous drugs).
+The disease has a high prevalence in patients of African, Asian and Mediterranean descent, but usually, no treatment is required apart from the avoidance of oxidative stressors (e.g. fava beans, types of henna and numerous drugs).

 Haemoglobin is the major protein of erythrocytes, which is essential for the transfer of oxygen.
 Normal adult haemoglobin (HbA) is composed of two beta and two alpha global chains.

-Inherited defects in these important genetic regions can lead to alteration in the composition of haemoglobin, which can have an affect on membrane stability and erythrocyte survival.
+Inherited defects in these important genetic regions can lead to alteration in the composition of haemoglobin, which can have an effect on membrane stability and erythrocyte survival.
 Important conditions include: